 You can either start in Chihuahua City or in Los Mochis in the neighboring state of Sinaloa.

 Once on the train, you’ll see various stops, and Creel is a popular one so you’ll know once you have arrived.

 You can also drive here if you have rented a car, and it takes roughly 3.5 hours to reach from Chihuahua City.

 As with most areas in Northern Mexico, you need to be cautious as it tends to be less safe than the popular areas of the Riviera Maya, Oaxaca, and more touristy areas of Mexico City.

 The town of Creel itself is fairly safe, although I wouldn’t recommend walking around late at night by yourself.

 If you do, be sure to carry an anti-theft backpack or equivalent, to conceal any valuables or belongings.

-It’s known that there is narco activity around the more remote regions here, but again this is outside of town and clear from places mentioned in this guide.
+It’s known that there is narco activity around the more remote regions, but this is outside of town and away from places this guide suggests.